Find Affordable College Courses

 8 Yearly Graduations

 Sam Houston State University is the 7th most popular school in the nation for students seeking a master's degree in agricultural production.
 Each year, around 21,900 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,856 per year, while in-state graduate students, on average, pay $5,765 per year.
-The agricultural production program at Sam Houston State University awarded 8 master's degrees during the 2020-2021 school year.
-Of these students, 88% were women and 25% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 8 people received their master's degree in agricultural production from SHSU.
+Of these students, 40% were women and 20% were members of underrepresented racial-ethnic groups.
+Those who complete their master's degree in agricultural production at Sam Houston State University make a median salary of 37,698.

 #9